 We know that damage to the lungs in early age is irreversible and that children and infants draw between two and four times more pollutants into their lungs, compared to adults in the same environment.

-There is a significant impact for children’s health when they regularly breathe high concentrations of diesel vehicle exhaust.
-The UK has one of the highest rates of asthma in the world and London air pollution rates are especially high.
+There is a significant impact on children’s health when they regularly breathe high concentrations of diesel vehicle exhaust.
+The UK has one of the highest rates of asthma in the world, and London air pollution rates are especially high.
 When London air pollution is high, our hospital pediatric wards are filled with children fighting to take the next breath.
-In the words of Dr Guddi Singh: “In many cases the toxic drugs and steroids we give them aren’t enough, and we have to breathe for them.
+In the words of Dr. Guddi Singh: “In many cases, the toxic drugs and steroids we give them aren’t enough, and we have to breathe for them.
 Sometimes we have to put them into intensive care.
 Not all survive.”
 Data from the National Office of Statistics shows that more than a dozen children aged 14 and under die from an asthma attack every year.
 How many of these deaths are due to air pollution?

-Many children are able walk, scoot or cycle on quiet roads and arrive at schools hundreds of metres away from busy roads.
+Many children are able to walk, scoot, or cycle on quiet roads and arrive at schools hundreds of metres away from busy roads.
 Excellent work is taking place to ensure that more parents and children can do this, but we need more.
-However, many children live near busy roads, their schools are near busy roads and their journeys to nursery/school are unavoidably along busy roads.
+However, many children live near busy roads, their schools are near busy roads, and their journeys to nursery/school are unavoidably along busy roads.

 As Londoners, we are advised to stay away from the kerb and walk on the building side of the pavement.
 This is good advice as there is a significant reduction in pollution levels for every additional metre of space between our children’s lungs and the vehicles exhaust.